 Your rental keys are more protected in a lockbox vs. a hiding place.
 Safety boxes are generally designed to withstand break-in attempts and lockpicking.
-Your keys are less likely to be stolen out of a lockbox than from underneath a rock or pot plant.
+They are less likely to be stolen out of a box than from underneath a rock or pot plant.

 Secure lockboxes can vary in price, often starting between $10-$20 dollars for a budget model.
 Mid-range boxes start around $30-40 dollars and up.
 High-end smart lockboxes can cost between $100-$300 per model.